ifthenpay/WHMCS/readme.md

 3. **Version** - Displays current version and checks if installed version is up to date with latest release.
 4. **Backoffice Key** - Input your ifthenpay Backoffice Key to load available MB WAY Keys.
 Backoffice Key is provided upon contract completion and consists of sets of four digits separated by a hyphen (-), e.g. 1111-1111-1111-1111.
 5. **MB WAY Key** - Select a Key.
 You can only choose one of the Keys associated with the Backoffice Key.
-6. **Minimum Ammount** - (optional) Input minimum value to only display this payment method for orders values above it;
+6. **Minimum Amount** - (optional) Input minimum value to only display this payment method for orders values above it;
-7. **Maximum Ammount** - (optional) Input maximum value to only display this payment method for orders values below it;
+7. **Maximum Amount** - (optional) Input maximum value to only display this payment method for orders values below it;
 8. **App Notification Description** - (optional) Modify this string if you wish.
 Use the string "{{invoice_id}}" to pass the invoice number in the description;
 9. **Show Payment Icon on Checkout** - (optional) When enabled, replaces the payment method Display Name presented in checkout with its respective icon;
 10. **Show MB WAY Countdown** - (optional) when enabled, will display a countdown in the invoice page and will give feedback of user action (payment completed, refused, error).
 You may wish to keep this option disable if you are using a third-party checkout module that may conflict with the countdown;